Art & Design

 The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another.
 Developing your intellectual and imaginative powers, your capacity to understand and communicate and make critical judgments about every aspect of art & design.

-In the initial introductory phase you will make and work in sketchbooks, exploring a wide range of materials, media, processes and techniques.
-You will explore the creative potential of a sketchbook learning how to develop narrative, layout skills, experimental skills etc. You will learn to develop ideas and contextualise your work.
-As your confidence grows and you become both creative and skilful at handling a wide range of media and materials you will explore your ideas on a large- scale that will allow you to use traditional and non-traditional art & design techniques, processes, materials and media.
+In the initial phase you will create and work in sketchbooks, exploring a wide range of materials, media, processes and techniques.
+You will explore the creative potential of a sketchbook, learning how to develop skills such as: narrative, layout and experimental.
+You will learn to develop ideas and contextualise your work.
+As your confidence grows and you become both creative and skilful at handling a wide range of media and materials, you will explore your ideas on a large- scale that allows you to use traditional and non-traditional art & design techniques, processes, materials and media.

 It is important that you learn how to develop a project that consistently pushes and really develops ideas along a creative path that meets the needs of the brief and breaks new ground creatively.
-To this end you will be asked to absorb all contemporary visual culture and bring in inspiration from not just artists and designers but from novels, films, music, poems, architecture, dance, adverts, TV and magazines.
+To this end you will be asked to absorb contemporary visual culture and bring in inspiration not just from artists and designers but also novels, films, music, poems, architecture, dance, adverts, TV and magazines.
 You will regularly attend exhibitions and artist led workshops.
 You will “top up” your core art & design studies with enrichment opportunities such as life drawing, animation and traditional darkroom photography techniques.
-These wide range of traditional and digital media, materials, processes and techniques that you will develop will allow you to stand out at university and apprenticeship/job interviews.
+This wide range of traditional and digital media, materials, processes and techniques that you will develop will allow you to stand out at university, apprenticeship opportunities or employment.